SonjaCutts/scutts/README.md

 # scutts
-This is my GeoViz portfolio.
+This is my GeoViz portfolio!
 GEOG3540/scutts - Sonja Cutts